EagleBlood/C-Core/README.md

   <img src="./img/login.PNG" alt="login">
 </p>

-If user don't have an account yet, one can be created.
+If the user doesn't have an account yet, one can be created.

 <p align="center">
   <img src="./img/reg.PNG" alt="register">